Skip to main content

 EU Erasmus+ Programme

-Under the Erasmus+ Programme (2014-2020; 2021-2027), administered by the Foundation for the Development of the Education System, students and doctoral students can carry out a period of study and / or a practical placement abroad as part of Learning Mobility projects.
-They can also participate in short-term mobility linked to specific project objectives in various other types of Erasmus+ projects.
+Erasmus+ (2021-2027) is administered in Poland by the Foundation for the Development of the Education System.
+Students and doctoral students can carry out a period of study and / or a traineeship (2-12 months for students; 5-30 days or 2-12 months, respectively, for doctoral students) abroad as part of Mobility projects.
+Each project can combine such a physical mobility period with virtual mobility.

 Programmes / projects co-funded by the EU and the national budget

-The National Agency for Academic Exchange carries out two programmes, PROM and EU4Belarus, which are co-funded by the EU and the national budget.
+The Polish National Agency for Academic Exchange administers two programmes, PROM and EU4Belarus, which are co-financed by the EU and the national budget.

 • Program PROM (Ferry): short-term academic exchanges

-The PROM Programme, co-funded by the European Funds for Social Development (2021-2027) (information available in Polish only) and the national budget, awards grants to Polish HEIs for the mobility of Polish and international students and doctoral students (and academic staff; see Chapter 13.2.2) aimed at developing their knowledge and skills.
-Grants can be used for the participation in a conference, summer or winter school, short training course or for a mobility period to prepare a grant proposal, teach classes or collect material for a doctoral thesis or a scientific publication.
+The Programme, co-financed by the European Funds for Social Development (2021-2027) and the national budget, awards grants to Polish higher education institutions (HEIs) for the mobility of Polish and international students and doctoral students (and academic staff; see below) aimed at developing their knowledge and skills.
+Grants can be used for, for example, the participation in a conference, summer or winter school, short training course or an internship, or a visit to collect material for a doctoral thesis.
 Mobility periods can last between 5 and 30 days and can be carried out as physical, virtual or blended mobility.

 • Programme “EU4Belarus”